Joel Cooper (footballer): Linfield

-On 24 January 2018, Cooper agreed a pre-contract deal with Linfield, with a three-year contract due to start ahead of the 2018–19 season.
+On 24 January 2018, Cooper agreed to a pre-contract deal with Linfield, with a three-year contract due to start ahead of the 2018–19 season.
 He was utilised as part of an interchangeable three behind the striker in a 4–2–3–1 system and scored seven goals in 33 league games as Linfield won the Premiership title at the end of the 2018–19 season.
 He also featured in the first leg of the Champions Cup, a 1–1 draw with Dundalk at Windsor Park, but missed the second leg with a nose injury; Dundalk won the return fixture 6–0.
 The "Blues" also finished as runners-up in the County Antrim Shield, losing 4–3 to Crusaders.

 In his second season with Linfield, Cooper scored 11 league goals and provided a further 17 assists, as the club were crowned 2019–20 league champions.
 In addition to 33 domestic appearances, he also featured five times in the UEFA Europa League, where Linfield reached the final round of qualification before losing to Qarabağ on the Away goals rule.
 He was named as Northern Ireland Football Writers' Association Player of the Year; Cooper said "It's been a crazy few months for me and while 2020 probably hasn't been a great year for a lot of people it's been brilliant for me".

 Oxford United

 On 23 July 2020, Cooper signed a three-year contract with Oxford United in League One after joining for an undisclosed fee.
 Cooper became the third player from an Irish league side to join Oxford, following in the footsteps of Gavin Whyte and Mark Sykes.
 Cooper made his Oxford debut on 12 September, coming on as a second-half substitute in a 2–0 defeat at Lincoln City in the first match of the 2020–21 season.
 He made his full debut for Oxford at the Kassam Stadium three days later in an EFL Cup match against Watford, providing the assist for Robert Hall's goal, though the "U's" would lose in a penalty shoot-out after the match finished 1–1.
-Cooper returned home to Northern Ireland in November to deal with ongoing personal issues and manager Karl Robinson looked to secure him a loan move in order to maintain his fitness as the issues at home required Cooper's continued presence.
+Cooper returned home to Northern Ireland in November to deal with ongoing personal issues and manager Karl Robinson looked to secure him a loan move to maintain his fitness as the issues at home required Cooper's continued presence.

 Speaking in August 2021, Robinson confirmed that the personal issues had been resolved and that Cooper was ready to play for Oxford again.
 However, he played just two League One and three EFL Trophy games, scoring twice against Tottenham Hotspur U21s.
-On 9 May 2022, the club announced that Cooper would leave at the end of the 2021–22 season and "will now return to Northern Ireland as a free agent having reached agreement with the U’s to terminate his contract".
+On 9 May 2022, the club announced that Cooper would leave at the end of the 2021–22 season and "will now return to Northern Ireland as a free agent having reached agreement with the U's to terminate his contract".